 “You can give another person a precious gift if you will allow him to talk without contaminating his speech with your own material.”

 I am lucky enough to live in the wonderful rolling hills of mid Devon close to Dartmoor National Park.
 There are lovely views across open farmland toward Haldon Forest and counselling and other therapy work takes place against this peaceful background.
-Horses graze in the paddock adjoining the house, chickens range freely, and cats and dogs laze about the garden.
+Horses graze in the paddock adjoining the house and cats and dogs laze about the garden.

 I am a naturally caring and sensitive person with an open and positive approach.
 Carl Rogers’ core conditions of empathy, congruence and acceptance guide my work as a humanistic integrative therapist.
 I am a member of the British Association of Counselling and Psychotherapy and subscribe to their Code of Ethics and Professional Practice.
 I have full professional Civil Liability Insurance and an enhanced Criminal Record Bureau check.

 Animal, Equine Assisted and Walk & Talk I have worked with horses all my life and taught as a BHS AI Instructor.
 I trained with the Equine Assisted Growth and Learning Association (EAGALA) in 2004 and I am a certified EAGALA practitioner.
 I have attended many workshops and training courses run by individuals and organisations including Lucy Rees, Franklin Levinson and Leigh Shambo (HEAL) and at the LEAP Centre in Gloucestershire.

 I have worked in agriculture and have owned domestic and farm animals for many years.
 I have an Advanced Diploma in Agriculture and have trained in Animal Assisted Interventions with the Society for Companion Animal Studies (SCAS).
 I was also on the steering group that produced the AAI Code of Practice in 2013.